silencesys/silentbox/readme.md

 # Silentbox

 A simple lightbox inspired component for Vue.js.
+If you're interested, you can visit [demo site](http://silentbox.silencesys.com/).

 ## Installation
 ### Npm